Image and content excerpted from the VisualDx clinical decision support system.

 - Prolonged pressure

-- Assess the stage of the ulcer and record it according to the ICD-9 codes.
+- Assess and record the stage of the ulcer and the location according to ICD codes.

 - Carry out an assessment using the Braden or Norton scales.
 These are tools for predicting pressure ulcer risk; this should be done for patients who have not yet developed an ulcer but could be susceptible to one and those who have already developed one.
 This is an important assessment, as it determines the prevention measures taken and the type of pressure-reducing support surfaces consequently used.